 We’ve come a long way from the days when Victorian ladies covered their faces with an open fan at the least reference to bodily functions.
-In those days, it was verboten to even refer to a lady’s legs, limbs being the acceptable word.
-And no Downton Abbey footman ever served a breast of chicken.

 The worst attacks on taste and delicacy, however, belongs to the pharmaceutical world.
 Some of us remember when The Berkshire Eagle’s great editor, Pete Miller, would not allow hemorrhoids ads in the newspaper because it was bad taste to even think about such a demonic (and painful) ailment.